 These days, when execs want an internal auditor, 25% recruit for the traditional auditing skills of accounting, while 43% recruit for business acumen and 40% recruit for industry-specific knowledge.

-That’s the finding of the 2014 Pulse of the Profession: Continually Evolving to Achieve Stakeholder Expectations survey from the Institute of Internal Auditor’s Audit Executive Center.
+That’s the finding of a recent study from the Institute of Internal Auditor’s Audit Executive Center.

 In fact, there are now five traits that your peers seek out in an internal auditor.